Vernier

 Full Bid Package

-Complete bid with tiered proposals, takeoff, BOM, sub RFQs, schedule matrix, competitive analysis, and risk register.
+Complete bid with comprehensive proposal, scope narrative, risk profile, takeoff, BOM, sub RFQs, schedule matrix, competitive analysis, and risk register.

 B